joelgombin/spReapportion/README.md

 At the moment, the package only offers the option to reapportion data by hypothesising homogeneous repartition of the variable inside a unit.
 I have plans to implement other schemes in the future.
 If you are aware of some alternative schemes, please [submit an issue](https://github.com/joelgombin/spReapportion/issues).

 Also, for the time being, the agregation function being used is the sum, but I plan to allow for more agregation functions (possibly personalised).
-However, the pckage allows for dealing with proportions (only in the 0-1 range; if your proportions are expressed in the 0-100 range, please transform them) rather than counts: simply use the `mode="proportion"` argument, and don't forget to include weights with the `weights` argument (usually the total number of observations per unit).
+However, the package allows for dealing with proportions (only in the 0-1 range; if your proportions are expressed in the 0-100 range, please transform them) rather than counts: simply use the `mode="proportion"` argument, and don't forget to include weights with the `weights` argument (usually the total number of observations per unit).

 Installation
 ============